0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

             <h3 class="panel-title">instructions (instant pot)</h3>
           </div>
           <div class="panel-body">
-            <ol><li>chop onion, carrot, and celery into small pieces (think about how you like your soups&mdash;you want the chunks small enough to eat in one bite comfortably). roughly chop spinach. mince garlic.</li>
+            <ol><li>Chop onion, carrot, and celery into small pieces (think about how you like your soups&mdash;you want the chunks small enough to eat in one bite comfortably).
+Roughly chop spinach.
+Mince garlic.</li>
-            <li>turn instant pot to SAUTE mode on MORE. add 2 tbsp water. add onion and saute until most of the water is dried up.</li>
+            <li>Turn instant pot to SAUTE mode on MORE.
+(If using the slow cooker method, heat a skillet on medium heat.
+Add 2 tbsp of water.
+Add onion and saute until most of the water is dried up.</li>
-            <li>add garlic and cook until pot is almost dry.</li>
+            <li>Add garlic and sautee until water is almost gone.</li>
-            <li>add rest of the ingredients and stir a couple times.</li>
+            <li>Add the rest of the ingredients to the Instant Pot.
+(If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
+Stir a few times.</li>
-            <li>turn instant pot to SLOW COOK mode. leave on MORE for at least 4 hours, NORMAL for 7 hours, or LOW for 9 hours.</li></ol>
+            <li>Turn instant pot to SLOW COOK mode.
+Leave on MORE for at least 4 hours, NORMAL for 7 hours, or LOW for 9 hours.
+(For slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.)</li></ol>
           </div>
         </div>
     </div>